 Under Budget 2020 applicable from 1st April 2020 i.e. FY 2020-21, the Finance Minister abolished Dividend Distribution Tax (DDT).
-As a result, the dividend received on equity shares and mutual funds which was earlier exempt is now taxable at slab rates.
+As a result, the dividend received on equity shares and mutual funds which were earlier exempt is now taxable at slab rates.
 It is taxable in the hands of the shareholder.
 Since the income would be taxable in the hands of the shareholder, TDS would be applicable.
-As a result, the Finance Minister made amendment to the existing Section 194 to add provision to deduct TDS on Dividend from Equity Shares.
+As a result, the Finance Minister made an amendment to the existing Section 194 to add a provision to deduct TDS on Dividend from Equity Shares.

 Investors/traders, TDS rates on dividend u/s 194 (Equity) & 194K (Mutual Funds) slashed by 25% (i.e from 10% to 7.5%) for remainder of FY 2020-21.— Quicko (@HowToQuicko) May 13, 2020

 Section 195 applies to the dividend paid to NRI investors/shareholders, as per provisions of the Income Tax Act.
 Hence, TDS needs to be deducted on the dividend at 20% on equity shares and equity mutual funds.
 Therefore, TDS has to be deducted at 10% as per Sec 194 and Sec 194K for an NRI shareholder.

 DDT is the tax paid on declaration, distribution or payment of dividend by an Indian Company at the rate of 15%.
 Since the Indian Company pays DDT, the dividend income is exempt in the hands of the shareholder or investor.

 However, the Budget 2020 applicable abolished DDT from 01.04.2020 i.e. FY 2020-21.
 The dividend is now taxable in the hands of the shareholder or investor.
 The company is liable to deduct TDS at 10% if the dividend is in excess of Rs.
 5000.